philc/book-notes/principles - ray dalio.md

       creativity and character.
 For example, I could envision ways in which technology would help us get the most out of people" (and not become bloated).
     * "I didn't like the alternative of not allowing ourselves to become all we could be."
+  * "Another one of those"
+    * "Whenever something new came along that required me to make a decision, I would reflect on my criteria for making that decision and write it down as a principle so people could make the connections between the situation, my principle for handling these situations, and my actions.
+More and more, we saw everything as 'another one of those' -- another of a certain type of situation like hiring, firing, determining compensation, dealing with dishonesty -- that had principles for handling them."
+      * Making his decision making about how to run the business into a concrete algorithm, so it was transparent and repeatable.
+Just like their investment strategy: underlying each principle was an overarching philosophy, which was also written down.

 * Other people's notes for review
   * https://inside.bwater.com/publications/principles_excerpt